-- (ii) if the seller is found, reasonably believes a name or address given by the seller is false; and - (e) while making the inquiries, the authorised officer warned any person to whom the officer has made an inquiry about the vehicle that it may be seized if the authorised officer- - (i) can not find the seller; or - (ii) reasonably believes the things mentioned in paragraph (d)(ii). - (2) The authorised officer may seize the vehicle and move it from the place where it was seized. - (3) A person may reclaim the vehicle by- - (a) satisfying an authorised officer the person claiming the vehicle is the owner; and - (b) paying the reasonable costs of seizing, moving and storing the vehicle and the seizure notice under subsection (4). - (4) The chief executive must, as soon as possible after a vehicle is seized under this section, give notice (a seizure notice) of its seizure in a newspaper circulating in the locality where the vehicle was seized. - (5) The seizure notice must state the following- - (a) a description of the vehicle and any registration number displayed on it; - (b) where and when it was seized; - (c) a statement to the effect of subsection (3). - (6) If the vehicle is not reclaimed within 1 month after the seizure notice is published, the chief executive may sell the vehicle by public auction. - (7) The proceeds of the sale of the vehicle must be applied as follows- - (a) firstly, in payment of the expenses of the sale;
+- (ii) if the seller is found, reasonably believes a name or address given by the seller is false; and - (e) while making the inquiries, the authorised officer warned any person to whom the officer has made an inquiry about the vehicle that it may be seized if the authorised officer- - (i) can not find the seller; or - (ii) reasonably believes the things mentioned in paragraph (d)(ii). - (2) The authorised officer may seize the vehicle and move it from the place where it was seized. - (3) A person may reclaim the vehicle by- - (a) satisfying an authorised officer the person claiming the vehicle is the owner; and - (b) paying the reasonable costs of seizing, moving and storing the vehicle and the seizure notice under subsection (4). - (4) The chief executive must, as soon as possible after a vehicle is seized under this section, give notice (a seizure notice) of its seizure in a newspaper circulating in the locality where the vehicle was seized. - (5) The seizure notice must state the following- - (a) a description of the vehicle and any registration number displayed on it; - (b) where and when it was seized; - (c) a statement to the effect of subsection (3). - (6) If the vehicle is not reclaimed within 1 month after the seizure notice is published, the chief executive may sell the vehicle by public auction. - (7) The proceeds of the sale of the vehicle must be applied in the following order- - (a) in payment of the expenses of the sale;

-- (b) secondly, in payment of the costs of seizing, moving and storing the vehicle and the seizure notice; - (c) thirdly, in payment of the balance to the owner, or if the owner can not be found, into the consolidated fund. - (8) An authorised officer is taken to have made reasonable inquiries to find a person mentioned in subsection (1)(d) if the officer has not been able to find the person after making reasonable inquiries- - (a) at an address indicated on or near the vehicle not more than 10km from the vehicle; or - (b) by making a telephone call to a phone number displayed on or near the vehicle. - (9) Sections 42 and 45 apply to a vehicle seized under this section with all necessary changes.
+- (b) in payment of the costs of seizing, moving and storing the vehicle and the seizure notice; - (c) if there is an amount owing to an entity under a security interest registered for the vehicle under the Personal Property Securities Act 2009 (Cwlth)-in payment of the amount owing under the security interest; - (d) in payment of the balance to the owner, or if the owner can not be found, into the consolidated fund. - (7A) A secured party can not enforce any security interest in the proceeds of sale against an entity to whom an amount is payable under subsection (7)(a) or (b). - (8) An authorised officer is taken to have made reasonable inquiries to find a person mentioned in subsection (1)(d) if the officer has not been able to find the person after making reasonable inquiries- - (a) at an address indicated on or near the vehicle not more than 10km from the vehicle; or - (b) by making a telephone call to a phone number displayed on or near the vehicle. - (9) Sections 42 and 45 apply to a vehicle seized under this section with all necessary changes. - (10) In this section-